Meet the Team

 Bike Packer/Bread Maker (literally)

-Brian started his career as a linguist and finished it off retiring as a Warrant Officer H60 Blackhawk Pilot.
+Brian started his career as a Russian Linguist and retired as a Chief Warrant Officer H-60 Blackhawk Pilot.
 Clearly he’s unintelligent.
-He served in Iraq 06-07 and again OIF 09-10.

 Dustoff